Problem: Data Centers use a lot of electricity.

 No, none at all.
 Just creating the prototype has occupied me fully for the last two years with no time off for anything else.

-We need help in presenting our prototype effectively to the right people who are capable of making investment decisions.
+We need funding and help presenting our prototype effectively to the right people who are capable of making purchase decisions.

 https://github.com/philiprbrenan/btreeBlock